Save time and money by stocking the most important food essentials! Learn how to stock pantry staples on a budget, plus ideas for a grocery list.

 - Stocking up provides the opportunity to buy in bulk.

-- Your shopping list is shorter.
+- Your weekly shopping list is shorter.

 - Honey.
 Being on a real food journey, I’ve found that switching sugar for honey in many recipes works and is much better for you!
 I always keep a good supply in my pantry.

-The key is stocking up in an affordable manner is to not buy them all at the same time.
+The key to stocking up in an affordable manner is not to buy every item in bulk at the same time.
 By choosing to buy just a few each month (or each grocery budget cycle), you reap the rewards of buying in bulk without breaking the bank.
-You can take an extra step when buying in bulk and use some of your bulk purchase to build up a stockpile, for as little as $5 a week (remember when there was no toilet paper?).

 Here are just a few examples of how we save by buying in bulk: